theminstack/styled/README.md

 ### Add or update prop values

 Prop values can be added and modified (but not removed or set to undefined) with the `set` method.
 Props returned by the callback will be set as long as the new value is defined.
-This method is an alternative to using the `map` method with `Object.assign({}, props, source)` or `{ ...props, ...source }`, which can allow undefined source values to overwrite and hide defined prop values.
+This method is an alternative to using the `map` method with `Object.assign({}, props, newProps)` or `{ ...props, ...newProps }`, which can allow explicitly undefined new prop values to overwrite and hide defined prop values.

 ```tsx
 const StyledDiv = styled('div').set((props) => ({